-- Student receives a failing grade.
-He/she may repeat a failed course until it is passed. - Student receives a 'D' grade in a course which requires a 'C' grade for his/her major.
-He/she may repeat the course one time.
+• Student receives a failing grade.
+He/she may repeat a failed course until it is passed.

 Example of repeated coursework that may not be counted towards enrollment status:

 • Student receives a grade of 'D' then repeats the course and receives another grade of 'D'.
 If the student decides to repeat the course a second time, the course would not count towards his/her enrollment status.